How to make Loquat BBQ Sauce

 Loquat BBQ sauce

-This easy homemade BBQ sauce, just like my pineapple mango BBQ sauce, is unlike anything you’ll find in the aisles of the grocery store.
+This easy homemade BBQ sauce is unlike anything you’ll find in the aisles of the grocery store.
 For that reason, I like to bottle it and gift it to friends and neighbors.
 Homemade gifts are always special and this sauce definitely qualifies.

 This barbecue sauce recipe uses common ingredients that you likely have in your pantry or fridge, to keep shopping to a minimum.